|

 But so far, the only animals observed on giant carpet anemones were:

-the Five-spot
+the Peacock-tail

-anemone shrimps (Periclimines brevicarpalis) and the False
+anemone shrimps and the Clown anemonefish.

 Stinging carpet!
 Like other

-sea anemones, the Carpet anemone has stingers in its tentacles.
+anemones, the Carpet anemone has stingers in its tentacles.
 Generally,

 these stings do not hurt human beings, but they can leave welts on